 Travel through the stunning scenery of the highlands passing local communities farming their land using traditional methods, for about an hour, before reaching San Juan Comalapa.

-As with most areas in Guatemala local women specialise in weaving and their work will undoubtedly be on display in the market but the town is also very well known for its primitive folk paintings which is considered men's work.
-Local artists display their work in household galleries and they will open their doors for visitors to see their varied and colourful artwork.
+As with most areas in Guatemala local women specialize in weaving and their work will undoubtedly be on display in the market but the town is also very well known for its primitive folk paintings which is considered men's work.
+Local artists display their work in household galleries and they will open their doors for visitors to see their varied and colorful artwork.

 You also have the chance to visit the former house of Rafael Alvarez Ovalle, one of Guatemala's most famous musicians, which is now a small museum dedicated to the composer who created the national anthem.